Azure/azure-cleanroom/src/ccf/docs/recovery.md

 ![alt text](./ccf-recovery-layout.png)

 # 3. Recovery Service key generation
- To act as a recovery member the recovery service generates in-memory encryption and signing key pairs and then imports the same into Azure Key Vault with an immutable key release policy that is tied to the host-data measurement of its code and the platform its running on.
-It also uploads the attestation reports tied to these key pairs as secrets in Azure Key Vault.
-The secrets along with the keys can be used by the service at the time of key release to validate that the released key was a key pair that was generated and imported by an instance of this service runing in a TEE in the past.
+ To act as a recovery member the recovery service generates encryption and signing key pairs and then imports the same into Azure Key Vault with an immutable key release policy.
+The key release policy is tied to the host-data measurement of its code and the platform that it is running on.
+It further uploads attestation reports tied to each of these key pairs as secrets in Azure Key Vault.
+At the time of key release the secrets along with the keys can be used by the service to validate that the released key was a key pair that was generated and imported by an instance of this service running in a TEE.

 We thus ensure that the recovery operator's signing and encryption keys are never generated nor accessible outside of a verifiably trusted confidential computing environment.

 # 4. Recovery Service key consumption
-The recovery operator encryption/signing keys need to be used to cose-sign requests being made to the CCF network as the recovery member and to also decrypt an encrypted recovery share and submit the same to CCF at the time of recovery.
-To orchestrate these flows that maintain 0-trust assurances a component named *CCF Recovery Agent* (`ccf-recovery-agent`) runs as a sidecar container within the same confidential container group as the `ccfhost` process and only this agent can interact with the CCF recovery service for it to either sign requests or decrypt an encrypted share.
+The recovery member encryption/signing keys are used to cose-sign requests being made to the CCF network and to also decrypt an encrypted recovery share and submit the same to CCF at the time of recovery.
+To orchestrate these flows that maintain 0-trust assurances a component named *CCF Recovery Agent* (`ccf-recovery-agent`) runs as a sidecar container within the same confidential container group as the `cchost` process.
+Only this agent is allowed to request the CCF recovery service to either sign requests or decrypt an encrypted share.

-By virtue of running in the same container group instance as the `cchost` we can have a measurement of both these containers and create an attestation report that can be presented to the CCF recovery service whenever the agent invokes the service.
+By virtue of the agent running in same container group as the `cchost` we have a measurement of both the containers and can create an attestation report that can be presented to the CCF recovery service whenever the agent invokes the service.

 The next few sections capture the protocol for any interactions from the agent to the service and from the members to the agent.
 After that we go over the exact sequence of steps required for CCF network creation and recovery to realize this *Confidential Recovery* capability.